lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 ~~~
 {: #KEM-Flow2 title='Message Flow when the PKI entity knows that the PKI management entity uses a KEM key pair and has the authentic public key' artwork-align="left"}

+Note: {{KEM-Flow2}} describes the situation where KEM-based messages protection may not require more that one message exchange.
+In this case, the transactionID SHOULD be used by the PKI entity to ensure domain-separation between different PKI management operations.

 Message Flow when the PKI entity does not know that the PKI management entity uses a KEM key pair:

 ~~~